aliang8/Bomberman/README.md

 - Single movement possible.
 Doesn't spazz.

+Matthew 5/30/16

+-Bots now drop bombs when surrounded by breakable walls and/ or playerse.

+-bots move one tile at a time and moves to a safespot when a bomb is planted.

 ##Project plan/outline including our goals prioritized by importance and chronology (things to do + things already done): ##
 (SUBJECT TO CHANGE)